 Best movies on Netflix UK

-may have taken the world by storm with its TV output but, as you will see from the following list, there's plenty of movies on Netflix to devour once you have got all that binge-watching out of your system.
+may be best known for its TV output but there are many movies on the platform that are worth a watch.
+As you will see from our extensive list, there are plenty of movies on Netflix to devour once you have got all that TV binge-watching out of your system.

 In all there's over 100 movies to choose from here, all picked because they are, simply, the best films on Netflix to watch right now.